I track tech news every day because I know you don’t have time to.

 You’re here because you need to know what’s actually happening in tech right now.
 Not yesterday’s news.
 Not speculation about next year.
 Today.

-Here’s the problem: tech moves fast and most of what you see online is either recycled content or noise.
-The stuff that actually matters gets buried under clickbait.
+Tech moves fast.
+Real fast.
+Most of what you see online is either recycled content or noise, which means the stuff that actually matters gets buried under clickbait, and nobody’s digging hard enough to find it.

 We don’t just report what’s new.
 We tell you why it matters and what you should do about it.